ldcss/Basic-api/README.md

 # basic-api
-creating a basic api using nodejs. exercise from the course Nodejs, Express, MongoDB &amp; More - The  Complete Bootcamp 2021
+creating a basic api using nodejs and json. exercise from the course Nodejs, Express, MongoDB &amp; More - The  Complete Bootcamp 2021

 i used a template built from figma, where i can make routing in the website using the json to fill my html template